dutkulang/TypeScript/README.md

 `"target":` ==> this specifies what JavaScript standard TypeScript should use in compiling your code like es5,es2015,es2016

 `"noEmitOnError": true` ==> This disables typeScript default behaviour of compiling even when there is an erro.
-This setting makes sure TypeScript compiles when your code is error free
+This setting makes sure TypeScript compiles when your code is error free.